gaslight/posts/posts/2013-10-29-beginners-mind.md

 In Zen Buddhism, there's a concept called "beginner's mind", or [Shoshin].
 Wikipedia defines it as:

-> It refers to having an attitude of openness, eagerness, and lack of
+> ... an attitude of openness, eagerness, and lack of preconceptions
-> preconceptions when studying a subject, even when studying at an
+> when studying a subject, even when studying at an advanced level, just
-> advanced level, just as a beginner in that subject would.
+> as a beginner in that subject would.

 When you focus on a particular industry or niche, you lose that trait.
 You lose the ability to have a clear head.
 You're carrying the baggage of existing